staskobzar/amiws/README.md

 Some more information can be found in annotated configuration file.

 ### Digest Authentication
 HTTP content can be protected with username/password.
-When this option is enabled, then anyone trying access web-page, will have to provide username and password to proceed.
+When this option is enabled, anyone trying to access web-page will have to provide username and password to proceed.

-Configuration paramers to set are:
+Configuration parameters to set are:
 ```
 auth_domain   : example.com
 auth_file     : /var/www/.htaccess